Olezha83/isAnagram-functions/README.md

-# Few ways to check if two strings are an anagram
+# Few ways to check if two strings are anagrams

 ### First